-- 13) Open Microsoft Excel and choose "GCICPMS" > "Extract TC Data" from the menu.
+- 14. Open Microsoft Excel and choose "GCICPMS" > "Extract TC Data" from the menu.
 In the open file dialog box, navigate to the folder containing the run's data files.
-A box titled "Choose a Sequence File" should appear.
+A box titled "Choose a Sequence File" will appear.
 Navigate to the folder that contains the sequence file that you are working with.
 Double click on the sequence file.
-Immediately a macro will run that will extract the data and put it into a format that is easily exported into the database.
+Immediately a macro will run that will extract the data and put it into a format that is easily exported into the Laboratory Information Management System.
 Just before the macro finishes, a "Save As" dialog box will open giving you the opportunity to save the file as an Excel workbook.
 Give the file a name as follows: "Hg<yymmdd> results".
-The multi-tabbed Excel workbook contains a worksheet suitable for data exportation to the Frontends (MS SQL Server 7TM) database. - 14) Calculated "spike" concentrations for enriched InHg, MeHg and EtHg in triple spike standards solution should be entered in the column "ppb Spike" in Microsoft Excel.
-Then, in Microsoft Excel toolbar choose "GCICPMS" > "Deconvolute" from the menu.
-Sample concentration values will be calculated and appear in the column "ppb Result". - 15) The data processing portion on the instrument controller computer is now complete.
-At this point you may close Microsoft Excel® and TotalChrom Navigator. - 16) Throughout the sample analysis it is important to ensure that three mercury species peaks (InHg, MeHg, and EtHg) are well resolved.
+The multi-tabbed Excel workbook can be parsed to obtain a worksheet that is suitable for data exportation into DLS STARLIMS. - 15.
+Calculated "spike" concentrations for enriched InHg, MeHg, and EtHg in triple spike standards solution will be entered in the column "ppb Spike" in Microsoft Excel.
+On the Microsoft Excel toolbar, choose "GCICPMS" > "Deconvolute" from the menu.
+Sample concentration values will be calculated and appear in the column "ppb Result". - 16.
+The data processing portion on the instrument controller computer is now complete.
+At this point you may close Microsoft Excel® and TotalChromTM Navigator. - 17.
+Throughout the sample analysis it is important to ensure that three mercury species peaks (InHg, MeHg, and EtHg) are well resolved.
 Thus, the following criterion is followed to accept/reject the sample analysis.
 The Microsoft Excel document containing concentration results displays retention times for each mercury species in the column labeled "RT".
 Mercury species elute from a chromatographic column in the following order MeHg, EtHg, InHg with relative retention times $t{r1}$ , $t{r2}$ , $t{r3}$ , respectfully.
 For the purpose of establishing relevant criterion, relative retention time for InHg ( $t{r3}$ ) is set to 1.
-Then the ratio ( $t{r2}/t{r1}$ ) =0.91 ± 0.13 and ( $t{r3}/t{r1}$ )=0.77 ± 0.12 (± represents three times standard deviation).
-If the relative retention time ratios fall outside the allowable error-the samples should be repeated.
+The ratio ( $t{r2}/t{r1}$ ) =0.91 ± 0.13 and ( $t{r3}/t{r1}$ )=0.77 ± 0.12 (± represents three times standard deviation).
+If the relative retention time ratios fall outside the allowable error, the sample analysis must be repeated.